github/developer.github.com/content/guides/getting-started.md

 ### Basic

 The easiest way to authenticate with the GitHub API is by simply using your GitHub username and password via Basic Authentication.

     curl -i -u <your_username> https://api.github.com/users/defunkt
     Enter host password for user '<your_username>':

+If you have 2 factor authentication enabled you will get a message - "Must specify two-factor authentication OTP code."
+The easiest way to move on is to grab a token.
+Go to to settings/applications and click 'Create new token'.

+Type in:

+    curl -u <new_token>:x-oauth-basic https://api.github.com/users/<your_username>

 The `-u` flag sets the username, and cURL will prompt you for the password.
 You can use `-u "username:password"` to avoid the prompt, but this leaves your